AdamMilbourne/My-Test-Remote-Repo/README.md

 # My-Test-Remote-Repo
 Testing remote repos using the CLI

-I am editing this insite GITHUB :(
+I am editing this inside GITHUB :(